Grace Robertson

 Grace Robertson OBE (13 July 1930 – 11 January 2021) was a British photographer who worked as a photojournalist, and published in Picture Post and Life.
 Her photographic series, including "Mother's Day Off" (1954) and "Childbirth" (1955), mainly recorded ordinary women in postwar Britain.

 Robertson's work is held in the collections of the National Galleries of Scotland, Science Museum Group, Tate and Victoria and Albert Museum.

 Early life

-Robertson was born in Manchester, England, in 1930, to the journalist Fyfe Robertson and his wife Elizabeth (Betty; née Muir).
+Robertson was born in Manchester, England, in 1930, to the journalist and broadcaster Fyfe Robertson and his wife Elizabeth (Betty; née Muir).
 Both her parents were born in Scotland, and Robertson described herself as Scottish in a 2010 interview with The Scotsman.
 After leaving school at 16 she looked after her mother, who had rheumatoid arthritis.
 She became interested in photography in 1948 and, in 1949, her father gave her a Leica camera.